oscarburga/GLEngine/README.md

       algorithms, techniques, best practices & graphics API feels borderline impossible, but eventually it will happen.
 Just cannot afford to do it currently or I would probably spend more time refactoring than actually doing useful stuff.
-* Figure out license stuff for sample models and screenshots

 ## Links, References and Stuff